typedb/typedb/docs/pages/documentation/11-examples/graph-api.md

 ```

-## Graph API: GraknGraph
+## Graph API: GraknTx

-The Graph API, `GraknGraph`, is a low-level API that encapsulates the [Grakn knowledge model](../the-fundamentals/grakn-knowledge-model.html).
-It provides Java object constructs for the Grakn ontological elements (entity types, relation types, etc.) and data instances (entities, relations, etc.), allowing you to build up a graph programmatically.
+The Graph API, `GraknTx`, is a low-level API that encapsulates the [Grakn knowledge model](../the-fundamentals/grakn-knowledge-model.html).
+It provides Java object constructs for the Grakn ontological elements (entity types, relationship types, etc.) and data instances (entities, relationships, etc.), allowing you to build up a graph programmatically.
 It is also possible to perform simple concept lookups using the graph API, which I’ll illustrate presently.
 First, let’s look at building up the graph.

 ### Building the Ontology